jasmaabox/emergency-vehicle-finder/readme.md

 # Emergency Vehicle Finder

-Made for the NG Image Recognition challenge.
+Naive classifier made for the NG Image Recognition challenge.
 Makes its best attempt to detect emergency vehicles using Haar feature classifiers.

 ## Run